TonyMSc/rl_second_project/README.md

 We will be using the enviornment that has 20 identical arms

 ## Environment Details
-* State Space - state space has 33 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+* State Space - state space has 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-* Action Space - the agent has 4 continous actions per arm with a range from -1 to 1
+* Action Space - the agent has 4 continous actions (corresponding to torque applicable to two joints) per arm with a range from -1 to 1

 <br> When the agents achieve an average score of +30 over 100 consecutive episodes, and over all agents the objective is met.